-There are even two recipes at the end: for Raspberry & Elderberry Jam and for Acorn Bread!
+There are even two recipes at the end of the comic: for Raspberry & Elderberry Jam, and for Acorn Bread!

-(I had no idea anyone but squirrels could eat acorns, but here is an NPR article confirming that, yes we can!)
+(I had no idea anyone but squirrels could eat acorns, but here is an NPR article confirming that, yes we humans can too!)
 Visit Bridget’s online store to see her work: Bridget’s Comics & Crafts.

-All in all, we packed in a whole lot of eating this summer and we visited unique and delicious eateries that we had never experienced before.
+All good summers must come to an end.
+And in this good summer we packed in a whole lot of eatin’.We visited unique and delicious eateries that we had never experienced before.
 There are many talented bakers and chefs out there, passionately creating amazing food and works of food art.
-I hope our food discoveries inspire you to hit the road, drive a little further than you might normally and seek out your own tasty food adventures!
+I hope our food discoveries inspire you to hit the road, drive a little further than you might normally and seek out your own delectable destinations!